Management001/WiFiMobNet-WiFi-Camera-Data-Fusion-based-Object-Detection-Motion-Estimation-via-Multimodal-Model/README.md

 # WiFiMobNet-WiFi-Camera-Data-Fusion-based-Object-Detection-Motion-Estimation-via-Multimodal-Model

 * This repository is part of an early-stage WiFi and camera data fusion-based human detection and motion estimation project.
+Through the '*Project Manual.doc*', you can utilize the initial project after adjusting it to the environment.
 * The goal of our research is to develop a multimodal-based computer vision technology to detect and track objects beyond walls by adding IEEE 802.11 standard WiFi signals.

 * An multimodal approach that additionally utilizes WiFi signals can complement problems such as obstacles and object obscuration that occur in existing camera-based security and computer vision through the radio frequency (RF) signal characteristics.